 Spend less time learning and more time doing

 You may not think ease-of-use is related to hitting ROI faster, but actually, it super is.
+Because time is money.
+Your time is money.
 How long did it take you to learn your current event management software?
-Trawling stats and reviews, the answer seems to be about two months.
+Trawling stats and reviews, the average answer seems to be about two months.

 What does this have to do with ROI?
 Well, this one’s all about you.
 You are the most important resource at any event company.
-You, the event prof. All of those things that software can’t do for us, rest on your capable shoulders.
-If you’re spending more time learning event software than preparing for your event, you either have to put in more hours later, or hire help.
-That’s expensive.
+You, the event prof. All of those things that event management software can’t do, rest on your capable shoulders.
+If you’re spending more time learning your event management software than preparing for your event, you either have to put in more hours later, or hire help.
+Either way, that’s expensive.

 The average event prof spends 1-3 months getting their event live.
 The average Swoogo user spends half that, with more than 35% being able to go live in just one day.
 That’s right, one day.
 Why?
 Because an easy-to-use, intuitive dashboard just gets you where you need to go faster.
 That saves you time, and your time is money.